hahaxun/mmf/website/docs/challenges/hateful_memes_challenge.md

 This will load the phase 1 files for you and evaluate those.

-## Building on top of MMF and Open Sourcing your code
+## Building on top of multimodelity and Open Sourcing your code

-To understand how you build on top of MMF for your own custom models and then open source your code, take a look at this [example](https://github.com/apsdehal/hm_example_mmf).
+To understand how you build on top of multimodelity for your own custom models and then open source your code, take a look at this [example](https://github.com/apsdehal/hm_example_multimodelity).